-Katy Perry Is Reportedly Seeking For Revenge On Selena Gomez
+Katy Perry Is Reportedly Seeking Revenge On Selena Gomez

 “Katy is not doing anything wrong right now – Selena has moved on from Abel with Justin [Bieber] but I think she’ll love the idea that Selena will be shocked when she sees Katy and her ex out together.”

 Katy Perry has been a subject of relationship controversies, including one that says she is dating Twilight alum, Robert Pattinson.
-In August, she was photographed having a cozy dinner with R-Pattz at a hotel restaurant in West Hollywood, a week after he told Howard Stern that he is “kind of” engaged to FKA Twigs.
+In August, she was photographed having a cozy dinner with R-Pattz at a hotel restaurant in West Hollywood, a week after he told Howard Stern that he is “kind of” engaged to FKA twigs.
 However, she repeatedly denied these allegations.
 She previously said that he is just like a brother to her.

 Nonetheless, fans of Katy Perry hope that these rumors about her would not affect her career.